Slow down, be more present in each moment, and combat stress and anxiety with these simple ways to add mindfulness to your routine

-Positive affirmations are positive things we say to ourselves in order to challenge any negative thoughts we may be having about ourselves.
-It’s important to practice them regularly to make any long-lasting positive changes.
+Positive affirmations are positive things we say to ourselves in order to challenge negative thoughts we may be having about ourselves.
+It’s important to practise them regularly to make long-lasting positive changes.

 Our self-identity is made up by the narrative we have about ourselves (Cohen and Sherman, 2014).
 Using positive affirmations helps this narrative to be flexible, moral and capable of adapting to different circumstances, ultimately making us more resilient.